-Solid’s independent test suite is maintained by the test suite panel and sponsored through an Open Collective.
-You can show your support by donating even just 1 USD there, and we’ll add you or your logo to our list of sponsors.
+Solid’s test suite verifies the interoperability of pod servers and is maintained by the Solid test suite panel.
+We are partially volunteering and partially sponsored by our employers, but ultimately the continuity of the Solid test suite is guaranteed through an Open Collective, and you can show your support by donating even just 1 USD there, and we’ll add you or your logo to our list of sponsors.

 NB: This does not in any way give you a vote in the contents or the reporting of the test suite, in the Solid spec, or in any aspect of the Solid ecosystem.
 For that, you should join our W3C-CG.